 NATO Enhanced Forward Presence

-NATO’s multinational EFP battlegroup in Latvia aims at boosting defence and deterrence capabilities in the eastern part of the Alliance territory.
-The presence of the battlegroup is sending an unmistakable signal about the unwavering resolve of NATO members to consider an attack on one Ally as an attack on the whole Alliance of 30 members.
-NATO Enhanced Forward Presence is defensive in nature, proportionate to the challenge and fully in line with NATO’s international commitments.
+NATO’s multinational EFP battlegroup in Latvia aims at boosting defence and deterrence capabilities on the eastern flank of the Alliance.
+The presence of the battlegroup is sending an unmistakable signal about the unwavering resolve of NATO members to consider an attack on one Ally as an attack on the whole Alliance.
+NATO enhanced Forward Presence is defensive in nature, proportionate to, and fully in line with international commitments and demands.

-The Allied troops, in their day-to-day activities, take part in joint international and local exercises together with the Latvian armed forces, learning from each other and honing their skills to enhance interoperability.
-Based on that experience, in crisis situations, NATO member countries would be able to respond more rapidly and effectively to current security challenges.
+The Allied troops take part in joint international and local exercises together with the Latvian armed forces.
+Honing of their skills and adaptation at the international level enhances interoperability.
+Based on that experience, NATO member countries will be able to respond more rapidly and effectively to current security challenges.

-NATO’s enhanced Forward Presence in the Baltic States and Poland serves to strengthen Allied collective defence, in adapting to the changed security situation in Europe following the illegal and illegitimate occupation and annexation of Crimea by Russia, the conflict in the eastern regions of Ukraine and the increased military activity close to NATO’s eastern border.
+NATO’s enhanced Forward Presence in the Baltic States and Poland serves to strengthen the Allied collective defence in adapting to the new security situation in Europe following the unprovoked and illegal full-scale invasion of Ukraine by Russia.

 NATO Enhanced Forward Presence